On determinantal point processes with nonsymmetric kernels: Definitions and first properties of DPPs

 One of the earliest known way to create DPPs with nonsymmetric kernels is to use what is often called the \textbf{particle-hole transformation}.
-For any subset $S$ of $[n]$, the particle-hole transformation is defined by the involution $X \mapsto (X\cap S^c)\cup(X^c\cap S)$ that switches the states of the points in and out of $X\cap S$.
+For any subset $S$ of $[n]$, the particle-hole transformation with respect to a set $S\subset [n]$ is the involution $X \mapsto (X\cap S^c)\cup(X^c\cap S)$ that switches the states of the points in and out of $X\cap S$.
 It is shown in \cite{Borodin99} that determinantal distributions are stable by this operation.